Physics

 Honors Course

-Selected topics chosen from the areas of classical physics.
+Selected topics chosen from the areas across physics including astronomy and astrophysics, classical physics, theoretical physics, applied physics, and modern physics.
 Permission of instructor.
 Offered infrequently.

 Departmental Honors